Historic collective labor agreement primary education: the pay gap is closed

 What does the Education Agreement mean for you?
 Watch the Monday, April 25 at 20.00 p.m AOb- webinar

-According to Roovers, the greatest credit for this agreement does not belong to him and his then colleagues Jan van de Ven and Paul de Brouwer, with whom he started the issue of the pay gap years ago.
-“The greatest honor goes to all the teachers and supporters who have demonstrated over and over in the rain and mud.
+According to Roovers, the greatest credit for this agreement does not belong to him and his then colleagues Jan van de Ven and Paul de Brouwer, with whom he raised the issue of the pay gap years ago.
+“The greatest honor goes to all the teachers and supporters who have demonstrated again and again in the rain and mud.
 Without them this would never have been possible.
 And this proves once again that uniting and campaigning pays off.
 So I would say: Become a member† Because, as said, we are not there yet.”

 Salary scales